hiyouga/LLaMA-Factory/data/README.md

 }
 ```

-where the `messages` column should be a list whose length is even, and follow the `u/a/u/a/u/a` order.
+where the `messages` column should be a list following the `u/a/u/a/u/a` order.

 Pre-training datasets and preference datasets are incompatible with the sharegpt format yet.